openhab/org.openhab.binding.zwave/doc/fortrezz/mimolite_0_0.md

 ![MIMOlite product image](https://www.cd-jackson.com/zwave_device_uploads/219/219_default.jpg)

+The MIMOlite supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 The MIMOlite module provides one analog or digital input and one relay output (isolated dry contacts, NO-COM-NC) and can be controlled by ZWaveTM.
 The system includes a program switch for Z-WaveTM inclusion/exclusion and a status light (LED) for various indications.